nico-castell/Password-Magician/README.md

-# Password generator
+# Password magician

-A simple window to generate secure passwords, or obfuscate phrases into secure passwords.
-It supports letters, numbers, and symbols.
+This is a password "generator", but it does more that generate passwords, it can:

+1. Generate passwords.
+2. Obfuscate passwords.
+3. Encrypt passwords.

 ## License